What is a Gatekeeper you maybe asking?

 We asked spirit to explain Karma to us in simple terms – this is their reply.

 ‘Karma is the means to put right what has been done wrong.
 To see and experience life from another point of experience, an eye for an eye but with love and divinity.
-Do unto others and it shall be done unto you, except that this not the wrath of a God who deems that you need 'punishing for your sins' this happens wholly by your choice; the one you made in spirit to experience life from the other side of the coin.’
+Do unto others and it shall be done unto you, except that this not the wrath of a God who deems that you need punishing for your sins, this happens wholly by your choice; the one you made in spirit to experience life from the other side of the coin.’

-Karma represents the sum of our actions through all lifetimes as well as any soul contracts and intentions we have entered into that are unfulfilled.
+Karma represents the sum of our actions through all lifetimes as well as any soul contracts we have entered into that are unfulfilled.
 We make vows and pledges in lifetimes that may still be in play today that no longer serve us, just as we do in this lifetime.

 Another of my clients made a pledge in a previous lifetime to a man with whom she had a passionate and ill-fated relationship.
-When the relationship ended she vowed never to love another man that way she had loved him.
+When the relationship ended she vowed never to love another man the way she had loved him.
 She was heartbroken.
 Her life ended sadly.